 "And you turned them off."

 But, you see, that's the kind of mentality that so many people have.
-You compromise the message and you have an inoffensive yes and equally inoperative message.
+You compromise the message and you have an inoffensive, yes an equally inoperative message.

-Unashamed boldness to speak for Christ.

-How do you do in that score?
+Unashamed boldness to speak for Christ: How do you do in that score?
 Do you clam up?
 Do you kind of wiggle around the issues comfortably?
 Or do you confront it?

 There was a great saint in the early church by the name of Basil.
 You can read about him.
 He was martyred in 363 A.D. and he was martyred by a man that became known as Julian the Apostate.
 Julian had restored into the Roman Empire heathen worship.
 You remember that Constantine, for the most part, had made Christianity the religion around 325.
 And when Julian came in, he brought back heathen worship.
 And Basil, who was a great Christian, went to him one day and this is what the historian said he said to the emperor.
 "Thou renegade, thou hast abdicated the throne prepared for thee in heaven.
-Verily I believe that Christ, whom thou has adjured, will take thee and pluck thee out of thy dwelling that thou mayest know how great is that God whom thou hast offended.
-Thou hast not fought of His judgments, nor venerated His altars, thou hast not kept His laws which thou didst declare often with thy lips.
+Verily I believe that Christ, whom thou hast adjured, will take thee and pluck thee out of thy dwelling that thou mayest know how great is that God whom thou hast offended.
+Thou hast not thought of His judgments, nor venerated His altars, thou hast not kept His laws which thou didst declare often with thy lips.
 Wherefore, great emperor, Christ will not remember thee."

 Emperors were not used to being talked to like that.
 Julian ordered Basil to prison.
 And this was the punishment.
 Every day the guards were to make seven leather thongs from strips pulled out of his skin.
 And so, every day they would cut long strips to make into thongs.
 This went on for weeks.
 Finally Basil picked up one of the thongs and asked to see the emperor.
 This was granted because the guards felt that he had prepared himself to deny the faith and affirm the place of the emperor.